Foo Fighters: Sonic Highways and Saint Cecilia EP (2013–2015)

 In June 2014, the band agreed to play a show in Richmond, Virginia, that was entirely crowd-funded by fans on the website Tilt.com.
 The show took place on September 17 before 1,500 fans.
 The band played 23 songs over the course of two and a half hours.
-Foo Fighters announced their tour would include performances in Cape Town on December 10 and Johannesburg on December 13.
+The Foo Fighters announced their tour would include performances in Cape Town on December 10 and Johannesburg on December 13.
 The band played three performances under the alias The Holy Shits in September 2014; the first at the Concorde 2 club in Brighton, England, where Grohl invited lead singer Jay Apperley of the tribute band UK Foo Fighters on stage to sing, followed by the House of Vans and the Islington Assembly Hall.
 On September 14, 2014, the band performed at the closing ceremony of the Invictus Games, their first official show in England since closing Reading Festival in 2012.
 They closed out the 2014 VooDoo Music and Arts Festival in New Orleans on November 2, 2014, in a two and a half hour performance that included an appearance from New Orleans native Trombone Shorty, who played "This Is a Call" with the band.

 On August 8, the band released a short clip of their latest work, titled 8.
 On August 11, the band announced that the new album would be titled Sonic Highways and released on November 10, 2014.
 An international tour, dubbed the Sonic Highways World Tour, followed with performances in South Africa in December and South America in January 2015.
 It continued to Australia and New Zealand in February and March.

-On May 20, 2015, the Foo Fighters were the final musical act to perform on Late Show with David Letterman, continuing their long association with the host as he wrapped up his 33-year career in late night television.
-The show ended with a montage of Letterman highlights while the Foo Fighters played "Everlong", which Letterman said had significant meaning for him after his open-heart surgery in 2000.
+On May 20, 2015, the Foo Fighters were the final musical act to perform on Late Show with David Letterman, continuing their long association with the host as he wrapped up his 33-year career in late-night television.
+The show ended with a montage of Letterman highlights while the Foo Fighters played "Everlong", which Letterman said had significant meaning for him after his open-heart surgery in 2000, introducing them as "my favorite band, playing my favorite song."
 The band postponed their international tour to make the appearance; the tour resumed on May 24, with a performance at Radio 1's Big Weekend in Norwich, England.